NTSFormer: A Self-Teaching Graph Transformer for Multimodal Isolated Cold-Start Node Classification: Method

-where $\oplus$ denotes sequence-wise concatenation along the token dimension.
-The input sequence contains $2(K + 1)$ modality tokens and two classification tokens, resulting in a total length of $2K + 4$ tokens per node.
+The full input token sequence matrix is constructed as $S = \mathcal{X}_{\text{self}} \oplus \mathcal{X}_{\text{nbr}}$, where $\oplus$ denotes sequence-wise concatenation along the token dimension.
+The length of input token sequence per node is $L = 2K + 4$, comprising $2(K + 1)$ modality tokens and two classification tokens.
 In this paper, sequences are 1-indexed (e.g., $S[1]$ is the first item), and $S[-i]$ denotes the $i$-th item from the end.

-This pre-computation is performed once offline on CPU, requires no gradient computation, and enables efficient Transformer training with fixed-length token sequences and standard batching.
+This pre-computation is performed once on CPU, requires no gradient computation, and enables efficient Transformer training with fixed-length token sequences and standard mini-batching.